evansneath/vim-config/README.md

 vim-config
 ==========

-My personal Vim configuration containing the vimrc and vim directories for quick workspace setup.
+My personal Vim configuration containing the .vimrc and .vim directories for quick workspace setup.